Mikeitz & Vayeishev: Yoseif’s Theology, Part 1

 Mikeitz & Vayigash: A Fair Test, Part 2

-Did Joseph behave ethically when he deceived his brothers and secretly tested them during their two visits to Egypt?
+Does Joseph behave ethically when he deceives his brothers and secretly tests them during their two visits to Egypt?

 Joseph is Governor, by Owen Jones, 1865